MislavJaksic/Knowledge-Repository/BigData/ApacheAmbari/README.md

 ## [Ambari](https://ambari.apache.org/)

-Apache Ambari is an administration software for managing Hadoop clusters.
+Apache Ambari is an administrative software for managing Hadoop clusters.
 Apache Hadoop is a software for distributed and parallel problem solving.

 ### [Documentation](https://cwiki.apache.org/confluence/collector/pages.action?key=AMBARI)

-Warning: some pages are duplicates of other pages.
-2.4.0 documentation seems to be the most up to date.
+Warning: some pages are duplicates.
+2.4.0 documentation seems to be the most up to date documentation at the date of publication.

 ### Installation